May 26

 Direct Costs of Non-Compliance

 Perhaps the most significant direct cost of non-compliance is the heavy fines levied by the HHS Office for Civil Rights (OCR), the enforcement arm of HHS responsible for HIPAA.
-Organizations found to be violating HIPAA can expect to face fines of up to $50,000 per violation, with a maximum of $1.5 million per year.
-Additionally, they may be subject to criminal penalties ranging from up to one-year imprisonment to a fine of up to $50,000 per violation with a maximum penalty of $250,000 per year.
+Organizations found to be violating HIPAA can expect to face fines of up to $50,000 per violation, with a maximum of $1.9 million per year in 2025.
+Additionally, they may be subject to criminal penalties ranging from up to one year imprisonment to a fine of up to $50,000 per violation, with a maximum penalty of $250,000 per year.

 It’s not just OCR that can issue fines against an organization for noncompliance.
 State attorneys general can fine organizations under state health privacy and other laws.
 The potential penalties vary from state to state, but you can expect them to be in the tens of thousands of dollars at a minimum.